 Requirements for Alternative Certification

 To pursue alternative teacher certification in Oregon, candidates must typically possess at least a bachelor’s degree and complete an approved teacher certification program.
 For select licensing categories, an associate’s degree may be acceptable.
 Teacher certification programs can be completed in as little as one year as a post-graduate certificate.
-Candidates may also elect to pursue a master’s degree in education, or in a core subject that includes an approved certification program.
+Candidates may also elect to pursue a master’s degree in education or in a core subject that includes an approved certification program.
 Certain types of alternative licensure allow candidates to teach for a limited time period while completing certification requirements, which include passing the same basic content-area exams as traditional-route teachers in the state.

 Types of Alternative Teaching Licenses in Oregon

-Restricted Transitional License
+Restricted CTE License

 Testing Requirements for Oregon Alternative Certification

-Alternative route teacher licensure in Oregon requires candidates to pass the same basic exams as traditional route teachers.
+Alternative route teacher licensure in Oregon requires most candidates to pass the same basic exams as traditional route teachers.
 However, candidates with a master’s or doctoral degree may receive waivers for all or part of the exam requirements.
 In addition, candidates who apply for transitional licensure may teach in a classroom setting for a limited time while pursuing full certification.
 The exams typically required of applicants are:

 - The Oregon Civil Rights Exam